scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 * Develop strategic plan and timeline
     + determine resources available
     + outline timeline with any meetings and workshops necessary
-    + engage management early for results to be most useful (optional)
+    + engage management/decision-makers early for results to be most useful
 * Assemble a qualified team with diverse skills
     + have a broad scientific understanding and experience with environmental policy
     + are comfortable with handling large data sets, making decisions, and thinking creatively